-- 6.57 Alongside changes in banking regulations which are focused on improving the banking sectors resilience to financial and economic stress, due care will be taken to consider the country, group and sector exposure of the Council's investments. - 6.58 The Council will only use approved counterparties from the UK and countries with a sovereign credit rating from the three main rating agencies equal to or above AA-.
-In addition: - No more than 20% will be placed with any non-UK country at any time and would always be sterling investments - Sector limits will be monitored regularly for appropriateness. - 6.59 If there were to be a disorderly Brexit, it is possible that credit rating agencies could downgrade the sovereign rating for the UK from the current level of AA.
-However if credit rating agencies downgrade the UK below AA- (the minimum Sovereign rating for 2019/20), the council will immediately seek advice from its treasury adviser and report to cabinet at the earliest possible reporting date.
+- 6.60 Alongside changes in banking regulations which are focused on improving the banking sectors resilience to financial and economic stress, due care will be taken to consider the country, group and sector exposure of the Council's investments. - 6.61 The Council will only use approved counterparties from the UK and countries with a sovereign credit rating from the three main rating agencies equal to or above AA-.
+In addition: - No more than 20% will be placed with any non-UK country at any time and would always be sterling investments - Sector limits will be monitored regularly for appropriateness. - 6.62 Due to COVID, it is possible that credit rating agencies could downgrade the sovereign rating for the UK from the current level of AA-.
+However if credit rating agencies downgrade the UK below AA- (the minimum Sovereign rating for 2020/21), the council will immediately seek advice from its treasury adviser and report to cabinet at the earliest possible reporting date.